zarruler/interviews/CloudBeds/readme.md

 #### What is not done
 1) tests not written :(
-2) not uploaded to some hosting i dont have smth normal but free have different limits strange settings etc. you can easily test it by running docker as explained above.

 #### Notes
 1) in the task description was mentioned to use less possible queries.